Euclideon/udSDKUnity/README.md

 ## Quickstart guide

-**The UnityVDK requires a valid license for Euclideon Vault SDK, trial licenses can be obtained [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code)**
+**The UnityVDK requires a free valid license for Euclideon Vault SDK which can be obtained [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code)**
 The VDK is tested with Unity 2019.3.4f1 - it may work in other versions of Unity, but we can't guarentee that it does.
-Please sneure you have Unity 2019.3.4f1 installed.
+Please ensure you have Unity >2019.3.4f1 installed.

 ### Installation - New or Existing Project
 The fastest way to install VDK for Unity is to go [here](https://Euclideon.com/unity) and follow the onscreen instructions.

 ### Installation - Github Samples
-1. Download and extract Vault SDK 0.5.0 package from [here](https://earth.vault.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
+1. Download and extract Vault SDK 0.6.0 package from [here](https://earth.vault.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
 2. Clone or Download the Unity Vault SDK examples from [here](https://github.com/Euclideon/vaultsdksamples)
 3. Copy the files from _Euclideon_vdk0.6.0/lib/(_your operating system here_)/_ to _vaultsdksamples/integrations/unity-csharp/Assets/VDK
 3. Open the Vault SDK Unity example project by navigating to _vaultsdksamples/integrations/unity-csharp/Assets/Scenes and opening SampleScene